Degree: PhD Demography, University of Groningen, The Netherlands, Master of Arts and Bachelor of Arts, Sociology, University of Alberta, Canada

 Head of Department, Nuffield Professor of Sociology

-Research Areas: Family Sociology, Life Course, Human Development, Gender Practices in Household, Human Mate Selection, Reproductive Choices, Genetics.
+Research Areas: Social Inequality, Demography, Population Studies, Family Sociology, Social Stratification, Life Course, Globalisation, Human Development, Gender Practices in Household, Human Mate Selection, Reproductive Choices, Genetics.

-Life course, combining social and genetic research, family and fertility, cross-national comparative research, gender, partnering and assortative mating, event history models
+Human reproductive behavior and fertility, life course, combining social and genetic research, cross-national comparative research, gender, partnering and assortative mating, event history models, R